A Cherry Butcher Block Countertop Will Add Color and Functionality to Your Kitchen

 Cherry Kitchen Counters Made by John Boos Come in Various Standard Sizes, and Custom Sizes Too

 John Boos & Co. makes these cherry counter tops in Central Illinois.
 The company produced the very first Boos Block over a century ago.
 Although tastes and styles have changed considerably over the years, America has always loved the look and durability of cherry countertops.
 You’ll find a wide selection of standard-size tops from which to choose, in various thicknesses, lengths and widths.
 If you’re unable to find a suitable standard size, you can opt for made-to-order cherry tops.

-Choose a Cherry Countertop in Edge, Blended or End- Grain Style
+Choose a Cherry Top for Your Counters or Island in Edge, Blended or End- Grain Style

 Edge-grain cherry butcher block countertops are made using wood rails that span the full length of the counter.
 Consequently, the only seems where wood pieces meet run parallel to one another, for a clean, repeating look.
 In contrast, blended butcher blocks incorporate wood strips of varying length that are finger-jointed together, except for the block’s outside rails, which run the full length of the block.
 The surface of an end-grain cherry butcher block resembles a colorful checkerboard in which each and every board space shows the sawed end of a strip of cherry wood.
 The exposed wood fibers are resilient, but yield to sharp blades, making them easier on knives.

 View all standard-size countertops